Answering Your Questions about Legal Ethics

 Does an attorney owe any duty of confidentiality to someone who meets with, but never retains, the attorney?

 A frequent scenario is one in which, for example, a wife comes in to meet with a potential divorce attorney.
 After discussion of the matter, the wife does not retain this attorney.
 Later, the husband comes in and wants the same attorney to represent him in the same divorce.
-The attorney most likely has a conflict of interest even though an attorney/client relationship was never entered into with the wife.
-While the provisions of Rule 1.9 addressing conflicts involving former clients would not apply, this attorney must still consider the matter in light of the general duty of confidentiality created by Rule 1.6.
-Legal Ethics Opinions have consistently concluded that where a person comes in and shares information in good faith with an attorney in order to seek representation, the attorney must maintain the confidentiality of the information even where the attorney is not retained; the person clearly provides the information to the attorney with a reasonable expectation that confidentiality will be protected.
-See LEOs 1453, 1546, 1642, and 1794.
-[7] Thus, in the scenario outlined above, if the attorney received any information from the wife that would be pertinent to the representation, then consent from the wife to use that information would be required for this attorney to be able to represent the husband.
+Rule 1.18 provides that when a person comes in and shares information in good faith with an attorney in order to seek representation, the attorney must maintain the confidentiality of the information even where the attorney is not retained; the person clearly provides the information to the attorney with a reasonable expectation that confidentiality will be protected.
+Although the lawyer may not use or reveal any information learned during the consultation with the wife, the lawyer is only disqualified from representing the husband if he learned information from the wife that "could be significantly harmful" to the wife in the divorce proceeding.
+Even if the lawyer has received such information, he may represent the husband if both husband and wife consent to the representation, or another lawyer in the firm may represent the husband if the lawyer who received the information from the wife took reasonable measures to avoid exposure to more disqualifying information than was reasonably necessary to determine whether to represent the wife, is screened from the representation, and gives written notice of the screening to the wife.
+Rule 1.18(d).

 13. Chinese Walls/Screens